 Firm Memberships in Lex Mundi and SCG Legal

-Eckert Seamans is the exclusive member firm for Pennsylvania of Lex Mundi, the world’s leading association of independent law firms.
-With more than 20,000 lawyers in 560 offices, Lex Mundi member firms are present in more than 100 countries, states and provinces.
+Eckert Seamans Cherin & Mellott, LLC is the exclusive member firm for Pennsylvania of Lex Mundi, the world’s leading network of independent law firms with in-depth experience in 100+ countries worldwide.
 These law firms provide legal representation and local market knowledge just about anywhere needs may arise.
-Our firm’s membership in Lex Mundi provides us with global reach and access to legal resources that enhance our ability to serve our clients’ needs around the world.
-Our primary Lex Mundi contacts are Timothy Q. Hudak, Chair of the Corporate Division and Chair of the Hospitality Group, and Christopher R. Opalinski, Chair of the Litigation Division.
+Our firm's membership in Lex Mundi provides us with global reach and access to legal resources that enhance our ability to serve our clients' needs around the world.
+Our primary contacts are Timothy Q. Hudak, Chair of the Business Division and Chair of the Hospitality Group, and Christopher P. Opalinski, Chair of the Litigation Division.

 Eckert Seamans is also a member of the SCG Legal (formerly State Capital Group), a seamless global network of more than 140 of the profession’s preeminent independent law firms.
 By uniting their skills, expertise and influence, member firms help leading and growing companies in every industry navigate a complex and ever-changing legal landscape.
 Our membership in SCG Legal is chaired by LeRoy S. Zimmerman, Senior Counsel in the firm’s Harrisburg office.
 Roy was Pennsylvania's first elected Attorney General and is very active with current and former AG's throughout the country.